Intelligence needs

 Use the Rust crate for lowest-latency local memory, or run the standalone gRPC daemon with HTTP/JSON admin endpoints and TCP, UDS, TLS, or mTLS transport profiles.

-Move memory without lock-in
+Sync memory without lock-in

 Modular by Design.